 Farming First’s #SDG2countdown

-This July, the United Nations will meet to track progress on the Sustainable Development Goals.
-Farming First is calling attention to the importance of “SDG2: Ending Hunger” with a five-week countdown!
+This July, the United Nations met to track progress on the Sustainable Development Goals.
+Farming First celebrated the importance of “SDG2: Ending Hunger” with a five-week countdown.

 For each of the five weeks ahead of the U.N.’s High Level Political Forum in New York, Farming First took an in-depth look at one of the five “targets” within SDG2.
 What are the main themes?
 How is the agricultural sector making a difference?
 Our online campaign culminated at an Agriculture & Food Day held in New York on 13th July.

-Did you miss our previous content on the other SDG2 targets?
+Access our content on each of the five SDG2 targets.
 Click below to explore quizzes, infographics & more:

 A history of agriculture & the SDGs